 Our solar system includes Sun, planets, satellite etc. but we have other members also which play a very important role in the existence of universe the way it exists today.
 Let us briefly discuss the other members of the solar system.

-The solar system is huge at least a 100 Astronomical Units in size (15 trillion km).
+The solar system is huge at least 100 Astronomical Units in size (15 trillion km).
 It is held together by the sun’s immense gravitational pull that keeps objects like the planets and the asteroids in orbit around it.

-The sun is the biggest object in the solar system and provides energy to the earth by nuclear reactions that occur in its centre.
+The sun is the biggest object in the solar system and provides energy to the earth by nuclear reactions that occur in its center.
 The sun is a star and has a surface temperature of 6000 ⁰C!
 It is mostly composed of Hydrogen gas along with a small amount of Helium gas.

 What does the Solar System consists of?